 Based on comments received on the proposed sites, as well as investigation by EPA and the States (generally in response to comment), EPA recalculated the HRS scores for individual sites where appropriate.
-EPA's response to site-specific public comments and explanations of any score changes made as a result of such comments are addressed in the "Support Document forthe Revised National Priorities List Final Rule - May 1994".
-For a number of the sites included in this rule and for the expansion of the Austin Avenue Radiation Site (Delaware County, PA), EPA received no comments.
+EPA's response to site-specific public comments and explanations of any score changes made as a result of such comments are addressed in the "Support Document forthe Revised National Priorities List Final Rule - December 1994".
+EPA received no comments for a number of the sites included in this rule.